pangeo-bot/mybinder.org-upgrades/blogpost.md

 If you don't care about the step-by-step, you can skip to the [final version of the code](https://github.com/henchbot/mybinder.org-upgrades/blob/master/henchbot.py).

+In the interest of linear understanding and simplicity, the step-by-step below will not write functions or classes but just list the raw code necessary to carry out the tasks.
+The final version of the code is one way to refactor it.

 ## Step 1: Retrieve current deployed mybinder.org dependency versions

 The first step is to see if any changes are necessary in the first place.
 Fortunately, [@choldgraf](https://github.com/choldgraf) had already made a [script](https://github.com/jupyterhub/mybinder.org-deploy/blob/master/scripts/list_new_commits.py) to do this.